thibault-charlottin/Evaluate-the-impact-of-following-an-ACC-on-the-behaviour-of-a-human-driver/readme.md

  ┗📜console.ipynb
 ```

-To install the necessary packages follow the following guidelines, be aware that they differ whether you are a Windows user or a Unix kernel-based OS user.
+To install the necessary packages, follow the guidelines below.
+Be aware that they differ depending on whether you are a Windows user or a Unix kernel-based OS user.

 ### Unix distributions/MacOS installation

-Copy your local path to this repository
+Copy your local path to this repository.
-Then open the command prompt
+Then open the command prompt.

 ````bash
 cd %paste your path
 ````